awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

      </build>
     </project>

-## Create Lambda functions by using the AWS SDK for Java Lambda API
+## Create Lambda functions by using the AWS SDK for Java

 Use the Lambda runtime API to create the Java classes that define the Lamdba functions.
 In this example, there are two workflow steps that each correspond to a Java class.
 There are also extra classes that invoke the AWS services.
 The following figure shows the Java classes in the project.
 Notice that all Java classes are located in a package named **com.example.messages**.

 ![AWS Tracking Application](images/ProjectJava.png)